radish-es/opensourcelaw/content/courses/Property/readings/week16.md

 ### Thematic Review: Modern Style of Common Law Thought

-After you have completed the rapid review questions above, aim to spend some time considering the question below.
+After you have completed the rapid review questions above, aim to spend some time considering the broader thematic question below.

 **Give one or more examples of each of the following judicial moves from the materials in Unit 3:**